Distracted driving: Employer's role

 Some employers have taken steps to reduce distracted driving beyond current legislation; The military permits only hands-free use of phones.
 Freight companies ban phone use while driving.
 In October 2009, President Obama signed an executive order banning federal employees from sending texts in government cars.

+However, distracted driving is still endemic amongst commercial drivers.
+Personal injury attorneys have documented a wide array of circumstances where long-haul commercial drivers' phone use has led to accidents.
+In several egregious cases, drivers were streaming adult content when they caused catastrophic accidents.
+In the context of fleet management, distracted driving is a major safety and liability concern, which has led to the adoption of monitoring technologies.